 David, a tech leader and a father of two, was in a big dilemma about a job offer.
 The money was higher than what he was making in his current job, but something else didn’t feel right.
 His friends said he should take it – “after all, you do the work for money, like a mercenary.”

-Humans are driven by only money and materialistic rewards is a false premise.
+Humans are driven only by money, and materialistic rewards is a false premise.
 Research shows that additional money doesn’t increase our motivation when we have enough money to meet our regular needs (higher than just basics).
 Especially if the work needs creativity or deep thinking, money doesn’t guarantee higher performance.
-In his book, Drive, Daniel Pink said, Autonomy, Mastery, and Contributing to a bigger purpose are the three factors that intrinsically drive us.
+In his book Drive, Daniel Pink said, Autonomy, Mastery, and Contributing to a bigger purpose are the three factors that intrinsically drive us.

 - Autonomy is the sense that I have a choice in what I do when I do.

 - Mastery means I am learning new things; I am gaining expertise.

 - Contributing to a bigger purpose gives people the fulfillment that I am part of something much more significant, making a difference in the bigger community.

 Edward Deci and Richard Ryan from the University of Rochester identified the six main reasons why people work.
 Those are play, purpose, potential, emotional pressure, economic pressure, and inertia.
 As one can see that the first three are more positive and increase performance, while the latter three decrease performance.